-Criteria Air Contaminant Averaging Period Background Concentration Used Additional Notes (μg/m3) 1-hour SO 2 24-hour No data available, SO 2 not monitored at Whitehorse station.
-Annual NO 2 1-hour 19.9 Estimated using maximum of monthly hourly average concentrations 24-hour 1 8.2 background concentration estimated using OMOE relation.
-Annual Annual 7.1 average values.
-1-hour 1.1 Estimated using maximum of the monthly hourly average concentrations 0 8-hour 1 0.61 measured at the Whitehorse station from 2008-2010 and OMOE relation. тер 24-hour 1 4.3 No data available, TSP not monitored at Whitehorse station.
-In absence of ambient data for TSP, $PM{2.5}$ background concentration used for 24- 135 Annual 2.5 hour averaging period.
-For annual average, the average of the monthly PM {2.5} concentrations from 2008-2010 was used.
-PM 10 24-hour 1 4.3 No data available, PM{10} not monitored at Whitehorse station.
-In absence of ambient data for PM{10} , $PM{2.5}$ background concentration was used.
-PM {2.5} 24-hour 1 4.3 Estimated using maximum of the monthly hourly average concentrations measured at the Whitehorse station from 2008-2010 and OMOE relation.
-Notes: 1 Ambient bac described in kground concent Table 7-1 in the rations (24 h or wee OMOE's document ' ekly) were converted to an alternate averaging period using the following equation "Procedure for Preparing an Emission Summary and Dispersion Modelling Report", dated July 2009: $C_0 = C_1 \times (t_1/t_0)^n$ where C_0 = the concentration at the averaging period t_0 , C_1 = the concentration at the averaging period t_1 , and n = 0.28.
+Criteria Air Contaminant Averaging Period Background Concentration Used (μg/m ) Additional Notes 1-hour SO 24-hour No data available, SO 2 not monitored at Whitehorse station.
+Annual 1-hour 19.9 Estimated using maximum of monthly hourly average concentrations measured at the Whitehorse station in 2008.
+24-hour average NO 2 24-hour 8.2 background concentration estimated using OMOE relation.
+Annual Annual 7.1 background concentration based on the average of the 2008 monthly average values. со 1-hour 1.1 Estimated using maximum of the monthly hourly average concentrations 00 8-hour 0.61 measured at the Whitehorse station from 2008-2010 and OMOE relation.
+TSP 24-hour 4.3 No data available, TSP not monitored at Whitehorse station.
+In absence of ambient data for TSP, PM 2.5 background concentration used for 24- 135 Annual 2.5 hour averaging period.
+For annual average, the average of the monthly PM 2.5 concentrations from 2008-2010 was used.
+PM 10 24-hour 4.3 No data available, $PM{10}$ not monitored at Whitehorse station.
+In absence of ambient data for $PM{10}$ , $PM{2.5}$ background concentration was used.
+PM 2.5 24-hour 4.3 Estimated using maximum of the monthly hourly average concentrations measured at the Whitehorse station from 2008-2010 and OMOE relation.
+Notes: Ambient background concentrations (24 h or weekly) were converted to an alternate averaging period using the following equation described in Table 7-1 in the OMOE's document "Procedure for Preparing an Emission Summary and Dispersion Modelling Report", dated July 2009: $C_0 = C_1 \times (t_1/t_0)^n$ where $C_0$ = the concentration at the averaging period $t_0$ , $C_1$ = the concentration at the averaging

-Table 5.2.8 Ambient Background CAC Concentrations Used for Modelling
+Table 5.2.8 Ambient Background CAC Concentrations Used for Modelling in Haines Junction, this is not considered a technical limitation.

-Although no SO2 data are available for the Yukon, as the Project will result in decreased SO2 emissions in Haines Junction, this is not considered a technical limitation.
+Although no SO2 data are available for the Yukon, as the Project will result in decreased SO2 emissions period $t_1$ , and n = 0.28.